 Helen volunteers her time in support of an Aboriginal youth basketball team.
 They will compete for the first time in a competition and Helen finds it really rewarding watching friendships form, the teams commitment and basketball skills develop.
 She feels so humble to be a part of this amazing journey.

 Helen’s formal qualifications include a Diploma of Community Services – Children’s Services, Diploma of Community Services Coordination – Budgeting and Finance, Certificate IV in Counselling and Brief Interventions and a Diploma in Business Administration.
 She has also completed a number of courses in assessment, mental health, Recovery Oriented Practice, Trauma Informed care and cultural awareness and has over 20 years lived and learned experience in Psychosocial Disability.

-Nicole - Plan Manager
+Nicole - Operations Manager / Plan Manager

 Nicole is passionate about coming to work every day and knowing she is having a positive impact in someone’s life.
 Her can-do attitude and solutions focus means there is no problem too big, too small or too difficult.
 Her passion for numbers has always shone through her work, especially in successfully running her own small businesses Natural Food Collective and Thermomix.
 This required Nicole to manage all the finances, bookkeeping and budgeting to ensure the business’ growth and success.